datapartners-ch/git-exercises-interviews/README.md

 ## Introduction
 Welcome to the Data Scientist technical test.
 Please follow the instructions below to complete the Git & GitHub exercise.
-The goal is to evaluate your practical understanding of Git commands, branching, and collaboration workflows.

 ---